anishajain0905/Hangman/README.md

 # Hangman
-Creating the game Hangman using programming concepts involving python and html
+Creating the game Hangman using programming concepts involving python and tkinter